GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 ### Redundancy & Reliability

-The prollyfill applies the same redundancy practices as the web platform as a whole.
+The polyfill applies the same redundancy practices as the web platform as a whole.
 Generally, it us up to developers or frameworks to provide redundancy, and this API is agnostic to the approach taken.